LuwkasLima/Mapeamento-Celulas/README.rst

 This template is based on the Mapas de Vista from Hacklab.
 It was modified to be used by the ONG Celulas de Transformação in its web portal.

-This is a test of Git usage!
+This is a test of Git usage.